Humberto Coelho

 Humberto Manuel de Jesus Coelho (born 20 April 1950) is a Portuguese retired footballer and manager.

 In a career mainly associated with Benfica, the central defender also competed professionally in France and the United States, during a 16-year career.
 He won more than 60 caps for Portugal, being the player with the most appearances for several years.

-Coelho worked as a manager since 1985, also being in charge of several national teams including his own.
+Coelho worked as a manager since 1985, also being in charge of several national teams, including his own.

 Playing career

 Born in Cedofeita, Porto, Coelho was regarded as one of the best stoppers in Portuguese football, imposing himself in Lisbon-based S.L.
 Benfica's first team at the age of 18 – four years later, he had already played in 101 Primeira Liga matches for the club.
 On 27 October 1968 he made his debut for Portugal, in a 3–0 win over Romania for the 1970 FIFA World Cup qualifying stages; during the next 15 years he would appear in a further 63 internationals, scoring six goals while acting as captain on 30 occasions.

-From 1975 and during two seasons, Coelho played abroad with Paris Saint-Germain FC.
+From 1975 during two seasons, Coelho played abroad with Paris Saint-Germain FC.
 He continued to display the traditional attacking penchant in spite of his position as he netted six times in his first year, although the side could only finish in 14th position in Ligue 1.

 Subsequently, Coelho returned to Benfica, helping to the conquest of a further three leagues and four domestic cups.
 He last appeared for the national team at the age of 33, during the 0–5 defeat in the Soviet Union for the UEFA Euro 1984 qualifiers – Portugal would qualify for the final stages in France, but he was severely injured during that period and retired shortly after, having appeared for his main club in 496 competitive matches (355 in the league alone) and scoring 76 goals.